The wonder material in 3D Printing: Graphene material

 Potential usage of graphene in the industry

 Graphene is a platform structured material, meaning that the carbon hexagons that is made of, are periodically repeated in the 2D and not 3D as most of the elements in nature.
 Due to this fact, graphene is promised to enable a hundred of new applications.
 It has been given the attribute of the “new plastic” and it is expected to be used by every industry in the future.
 Thanks to graphene’s amazing properties, it can replace existing materials and enhance many applications.
 Graphene could have very promising applications in the 3D printing industry too.
 The 2D carbon graphene sheets could be 3D printable in a way that they create tough composite materials.
 Don’t forget that it is a material stronger than steel!
-In addition, scientists are working on implementing 3D graphene in other sectors, from medical diagnostics to flexible and high-performance electronics.
+In addition, scientists are working on implementing 3D graphene in other sectors, from graphene based medical diagnostics to flexible and high-performance electronic devices.
 For example, scientists are working on graphene’s properties to create very thin, transparent and flexible touch screens.
 In addition, they could eventually create smaller, faster and more efficient energy computers as well as more efficient solar cells.

 3D Printing graphene simulation: The MIT experiment

-The potential of 3D Printing with graphene caught the attention of MIT researchers.
+The potential applications of 3D Printing with graphene caught the attention of MIT researchers.
 As a matter of fact, it would be a true revolution for the 3D printing industry if graphene could be implemented to boost the properties of the common 3D printed materials.
 It could change the production methods of many industries.
 That said, they simulated the procedure of 3D printing with graphene using an object that could be 3D printed in a common material and in bigger scale than graphene.
 We invite you to watch the following video which illustrates the way the experiment was conducted: